unicornrainbow/activerecord-concernable/README.md

       belongs_to :notifiable, polymorphic: true

       # Extend user with has_many :notifications.
 When concern is passed a class
-      # the generated concern will automatically be mixed into the class.
+      # the generated concern will automatically be mixed into that class.
       concern User do
         included do
           has_many :notifications